axibase/atsd/rule-engine/functions-table.md

    addTable([] m, string f) string
 ```

-This function prints the input map `m` as a two-column table in the specified format `f`.
+Prints the input map `m` as a two-column table in the specified format `f`.

 The first column in the table contains map keys, whereas the second column contains their corresponding map values.